Thailand Travel Guide

 Features & Recommendation

 The weather during the rainy season is really unpredictable.
-During this time, you will face huge monsoon and heavy rain.
-From mid-October, the weather can be less rainy in the north; however, in the south, rainy weather continues up to December.
-It’s not recommended to visit Thailand during this time and even if there were some sunny days, the attractions and beaches would be highly crowded.
+During this time, you will face a huge monsoon and heavy rain.
+From mid-October, the weather can be less rainy in the north; however, rainy weather continues up to December in the south.
+It’s not recommended to visit Thailand during this time, and even if there were some sunny days, the attractions and beaches would be highly crowded.
 In the rainy season, the hotels and domestic flights are at their least price.

 What to wear?